Portfolio Projects¶

 Managers can add and edit project comments.
 Comments can also be recorded as formal decisions, with an outcome and an optional status change.
 Use that when the discussion itself changes the project's course.

-Images can be included in activity comments when visual evidence is useful.
-That is handy for architecture sketches, screenshots, or review evidence.
+Images can be included in activity comments when visual evidence is useful — architecture sketches, screenshots, or review evidence.

 Use History when you need to know what changed.
 Use Comments when you need to know why.